simonrolph/DECIDE-WP3-newsletter/README.md

    * `confirmed` - a TRUE or FALSE as to whether the record has been verified in any way (obviously different for each platform)
    * `website` - which website the record came from (values are: `"iRecord"` / `"iSpot"` / `"iNaturalist"`)
  * Gets the DECIDE score for each record from the DECIDE app endpoint
- * Produces a series visualisations / datastories / prompts (need a term to describe each of these discrete units)
+ * Produces a series of datastories / prompts

 There are useful functions (mostly for getting data from APIs) in the `functions/` folder.

+### Defining 'data stories'

 Each visualisation is framed in the rmarkdown like so: